CS126SP20/Crazy-Pong/PROPOSAL.md

     * Based on speed and distractions

 Week 3:
-* Add any additional tests
-* Add a leaderboard
+* Add crazy mode special effects
-* Add special effects and music
+* Add music

 **STRETCH GOALS:**
 If I were to finish this project early, I would work on adding 3D graphics to the game.